xavierleroy/camlzip/README.md

 Compilation:      `ocamlfind ocamlopt -package zip ...`
 Linking:          `ocamlfind ocamlopt -package zip -linkpgk ...`

-The directory test/ contains examples of using this library.
+The directories example/ and test/ contain examples of using this library.

 ## LICENSING